-So this month we have the pleasure of being featured in Sussex Life magazine, with Bex’s recipe for Danish rice pudding!
+Ever wondered what Danes eat for Christmas pudding?
+This month we have the pleasure of being featured in Sussex Life magazine, with Bex’s recipe for risalamande, a Danish rice pudding topped with a warm cherry sauce!

 This fabulous dessert is traditionally eaten all over Denmark on Christmas Eve, and a peeled almond is often hidden in the serving bowl.
-Whoever finds the almond wins a prize, although if you have won, don’t reveal it until the whole dish has been finished!
+Whoever finds the almond wins a prize (often a sugar or marzipan pig), although if you have won, don’t reveal it until the whole dish has been finished!

 The rice pudding can be made the day before you need it, which takes the pressure off slightly.
 The cooked rice is not too sugary either, with the sweetness coming from the luscious cherry sauce.
-Bex always has to make double quantities as her son Wolf likes to eat vast quantities of it while it is still hot, dusted liberally with cinnamon, sugar and finished with a knob of melting salted butter; eaten like this, it is known as risengrod, and is pretty much the epitome of hyggelig comfort puddings.
+Bex always has to make double quantities as her son Wolf likes to eat vast quantities of it while it is still hot, dusted liberally with cinnamon, sugar and finished with a knob of melting salted butter; eaten like this, it is known as risengrod, and is pretty much the epitome of hyggelig comfort puddings; make sure you leave a bowl out for your house elves on Christmas Eve!

 Ingredients (serves 6)